DelazJ/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    the page, make a short comment about your changes, and click on :guilabel:`Commit Changes` to commit the changes directly to your branch.
    Make sure :guilabel:`Commit directly to the branch_name branch.` is selected.
+   A REVOIR!!!
 #.
+To update or add a new image file:

+   #.
+Browse your branch to the folder of the file to update or add
+   #.
+Top right, use the :menuselection:`Add files --> Upload files` menu to add files from your drive.
+   #.
+If a file of the same name exists, it gets overwritten.
+   #.
+Commit once again your changes to the branch.

-Repeat the previous steps for any other file that needs to be updated to
-   fix the issue
+#.
+Repeat the previous steps for any other file that needs to be updated to fix the issue

 .. _sharing_changes: